 - There’s lots of support from government agencies like Enterprise Ireland and the lower income tax rate here has attracted many tech and financial services companies.

-- There’s a huge amount of English speaking talent.
+- There’s a huge amount of talent which caters well to incoming corporations

 - Brexit has meant that many financial services companies have relocated their headquarters here due to the passporting advantage for E-money licenses.